 We have a range of authentic cloths including keyboard action cloth, hitch-pin worsted weave bearing cloth (Broadwood square piano type) and damper cloth suitable for pianos and other early keyboard instruments.
 More information can be found on the Keyboard Materials page or visit our shop to find the full range.
 Leather and silk may also be available but these materials are not offered through our online shop at present.

-A comprehensive directory of Makers and dealers making or selling square pianos in London before 1800 together with some new biographical information.
-(This directory is currently in the process of construction)
+A directory of Makers and Merchants making or selling pianos in London before 1800 together with some new biographical information.
+(A revised and more comprehansive directory will be available in early March)

 Here you will find short articles on early English pianos, their makers and related subjects including new information taken from independent research.